A Great Way to See the Royal Burgh!

 Why not take the “Linlithgow Ale Trail” and explore the old “pubs” of Linlithgow?
-A refreshing way to see the Royal Burgh
+An extremely refreshing way to see the Royal Burgh

 Perambulation of Linlithgow Marches

-Linlithgow is one of Scotland’s most ancient Royal Burghs, its first charter having been granted by King David I in the 1130s.
-A tradition dating back to the 16th century is the annual Riding of the Marches, on the first Tuesday after the second Thursday in June, which involves the inspection of the extremities of the burgh’s one-time interests at Linlithgow Bridge and at the port of Blackness This walk is 4 miles (6.5 km) long, and passes by seven out of eight march stones (one original and seven replicas, installed in 2014) marking the old boundary.
-This Perambulation of Linlithgow Marches gives details of both the route and the many features of historical or architectural interest that it passes
+Linlithgow is one of Scotland’s most ancient Royal Burghs.
+King David I granted the first charter in the 1130s.
+A tradition dating back to the 16th century is the annual Riding of the Marches.
+This happens on the first Tuesday after the second Thursday in June.
+It inspects the extremities of the burgh’s one-time interests at Linlithgow Bridge and at the port of Blackness This walk is 4 miles (6.5 km) long.
+It passes by seven out of eight march stones (one original and seven replicas, installed in 2014) marking the old boundary.
+This walking trail – Perambulation of Linlithgow Marches gives details of both the route and the many features of historical or architectural interest that it passes

 Linlithgow Floral Trails

 The Linlithgow Floral Trails consist of three routes with numbered or lettered points of interest.
-One is a numbered walking route round the town centre and the other two are lettered routes suitable for driving or walking which pass, or lead to, the main floral features elsewhere in the town.
+One is a numbered walking route round the town centre.
+The other two are lettered routes suitable for driving or walking which pass, or lead to, the main floral features elsewhere in the town.
 The circular ‘Central Area Floral Trail’ (pages 3 to 8) starts at the Union Canal Basin and extends to around 2 miles/3 km.
-The ‘Outer Linlithgow Floral Trails’ provide a circular route round Springfield at the east end of the town (about 2 miles/3 km) and a linear route exploring the areas to the south and west (almost 3 miles/5 km).
+If you want to go further try the ‘Outer Linlithgow Floral Trails’.
+The first provides a circular route round Springfield at the east end of the town (about 2 miles/3 km).
+The other is a linear route exploring the areas to the south and west (almost 3 miles/5 km).